CassRamos/employee_manager_frontend/README.md

 </p>

 <p align="center">
-This repository is a front-end file of movies application<br/>
+This repository is a front-end file of employee_manager application<br/>
 </p>

 <p align="center">